nhsd-exeter/dos-integration/documentation/adr/002-Reporting-approach.md

 Pros:

-* Splunk is a known product so won't require validation
+* Splunk is a well used product/platform so no platform validation is required to confirm it works.
 * Anyone with permissions can create reports (devs, tests, BAs, ect)
 * An all in one platform does all what we want
 * Simple to write new reports